Integral-Tech/zola-blog/content/pages/about.md

 path = "about"
 +++

-An undergraduate student at Dalian University of Technology, preparing for Berkeley Global Access program in Spring 2024.
+An international student at UC Berkeley, also an undergraduate student at Dalian University of Technology.

 A free software enthusiast, [Arch Linux](https://archlinux.org) user & [archlinuxcn](https://github.com/archlinuxcn) maintainer.